The B2B Marketing Strategy Guide

 This is also a high maintenance channel.
 Having put all those words in place, they need to monitor, tweak and revise constantly to stay on trend.

 A company’s website must be easy to find online, so should thought leadership pieces like published articles or blog posts.
-It’s important then to influence search engine algorithms by having the right keywords everywhere.
+It’s important then to influence search engines by having the right keywords everywhere.

 Companies need to pepper the appropriate keywords throughout their website, blog posts, and any other content they produce.
 But there’s more to that than meets the eye.
 Keywords must be weaved into text while preserving it’s informational, creative qualities.
 HSBC does a good job of creating interesting content, with keywords all nicely put in place.